bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

    -  default: *none*

 Reading the settings from the configuration require read permission for the current user.
-The normal PostgreSQL administrator user (**postgres**) don’t have these permissions.
+The normal PostgreSQL administrator user (**postgres**) doesn’t have these permissions.
 So if you plan to use non-default database settings, you might add the user **postgres** to the group :strong:`bareos`.

 The database preparation scripts need to have password-less administrator access to the database.
-Depending on the distribution you’re using, this require additional configuration.
+Depending on the distribution you’re using, this requires additional configuration.
 See the following section about howto achieve this for the different database systems.

 To view and test the currently configured settings, use following commands:

 .. code-block:: shell-session
    :caption: Show current database configuration

-   <command> </command><parameter>/usr/sbin/bareos-dbcheck -B</parameter>
+   /usr/sbin/bareos-dbcheck -B
    catalog=MyCatalog
    db_name=bareos
    db_driver=mysql